Skip to content

 1. Waterproof clothing to handle downpours

-2. Anti-mosquito clothing for effective protection
+2. Mosquito-repellent clothing for effective protection

 A man wearing mosquito-repellent clothing

-3. Convertible trousers: the all-in-one solution
+3. The convertible trouser: the all-in-one solution

-4. Choose lightweight clothing in light colours
+4. Choose lightweight, light-coloured clothing

 A man buttoning up his white shirt